shangjingbo1226/AutoPhrase/README.md

 ./auto_phrase.sh
 ```

 The results will be available in the ```models``` folder.
-Note that all of the environment variables above have their default values--leaving the assigments out here would produce exactly the
+Note that all of the environment variables above have their default values--leaving the assigments out here would produce exactly the same results.
+(However, in this case, using default values, the results of ```phrasal_segmentation.txt``` would be saved to the
-same results.
+ internal ```default_models``` directory--this is unavoidable, since the phrasal segmentation app reads from and writes to the same model directory.)

 ### User Specified Input